TESTgroup-BNL/LeafGasExchange/vignettes/Canopy_scaling.md

 ![](Canopy_scaling_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

 We now represent the light levels inside the canopy.
-The function is a wrapper of sunML and lightME functions from BioCro.
-We encourage you to go see the help of those functions.
+The function is a wrapper of lightME function from BioCro and the f.Norman.Radiation function from this package.
+We encourage you to go and see the help of those functions.
 To summarize, they calculate the sun angle on a position on the earth to calculate the amount of diffuse light and direct light that will be received by the top of the canopy.
-Then a two stream radiation interception model is used to calculate the light levels inside the cnaopy.
+Then the Norman interception model is used to calculate the light levels inside the canopy.

 ``` r
 lat=9.2801048